erictung1999/cf-logs-downloader/README.md

 ## Configuration file format
 This tool supports specifying the settings via YAML configuration file.
 Refer to the list below for the supported settings:
-1. `cf_zone_id` (string) - Specify the Cloudflare Zone ID.
+1. `cf_zone_id` (string, optional) - Specify the Cloudflare Zone ID.
-2. `cf_token` (string) - Specify the Cloudflare Access Token.
+2. `cf_token` (string, optional) - Specify the Cloudflare Access Token.
-3. `rate` (float) - Specify log sampling rate from 0.01 to 1.
+3. `rate` (float, optional) - Specify log sampling rate from 0.01 to 1.
 Default is 1.
-4. `interval` (int) - Specify the interval between each logpull in seconds.
+4. `interval` (int, optional) - Specify the interval between each logpull in seconds.
 Default is 60 seconds.
+5. `bot_management` (boolean, optional) - Specify this parameter if your zone has Bot Management enabled and you want to include Bot Management related fields in your logs.
+Acceptable values: `true` or `false`.
+6. `nice` (int, optional) - Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
+Default is -10.
+7. `debug` (boolean, optional) -  Enable debugging functionality.
+Acceptable values: `true` or `false`.
+8.  `log_dest` (list, optional) - Specify this to further configure the settings for the destination of the logs.
+This includes multiple options as shown below:
+	a. `name` (string, required) - Give a unique name of the log destination configuration.
+Useful to identify in activity log.
-5. `path` (string) - Specify the path to store logs.
+	b. `path` (string, required) - Specify the path to store logs.
 By default, it will save to /var/log/cf_logs/
-6. `prefix` (string) - Specify the prefix name of the logfile being stored on local storage.
+	c. `prefix` (string, required) - Specify the prefix name of the logfile being stored on local storage.
 By default, the file name will begins with cf_logs.
-7. `no_organize` (boolean) - Instruct the program to store raw logs as is, without organizing them into date and time folder.
+	d. `no_organize` (boolean, required) - Instruct the program to store raw logs as is, without organizing them into date and time folder.
 Acceptable values: `true` or `false`.
-8. `no_gzip` (boolean) - Do not compress the raw logs.
+	e. `no_gzip` (boolean, required) - Do not compress the raw logs.
 Acceptable values: `true` or `false`.

-9. `bot_management` (boolean) - Specify this parameter if your zone has Bot Management enabled and you want to include Bot Management related fields in your logs.
-Acceptable values: `true` or `false`.
-10. `nice` (int) - Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
-Default is -10.
-11. `debug` (boolean) -  Enable debugging functionality.
-Acceptable values: `true` or `false`.
+You may refer to schema.yml for more information.

 Here's the sample of the configuration settings:
 ```